-Definitions Assessment s Multiplicatio n Factors Unusable Fish Material: any material that is derived from the fillets, including, but not limited to, detached bones, detached fins, detached girdles, detached parasites, detached scales, detached skins, and loose fish flesh particles weighing less than 1 ounce.
-Percent by Weight 4.00 Atypical Fillets: pronounced deviations from the normal appearance of freshly caught, healthy finfish including, but not limited to, abnormal conditions and diseased conditions.
+Appendix A Workmanship Quality Attributes - Definitions, Assessments, and Multiplication Factors Chilled or Thawed State Definitions Assessments Unusable Fish Material: any material that is derived from the fillets, including, but not limited to, detached bones, detached fins, detached girdles, detached parasites, detached scales, detached skins, and loose fish flesh particles weighing less than 1 ounce.
+Percent by Weight Atypical Fillets: pronounced deviations from the normal appearance of freshly caught, healthy finfish including, but not limited to, abnormal conditions and diseased conditions.
 Abnormal conditions: unusual flesh conditions such as a (1) chalky, dry, fiber-less, granular appearance; (2) jellied, gelatinous, glossy, slimy, translucent appearance; (3) milky white, mushy, pasty or fluidized appearance, and (4) excessive gaping or excessive separation of the fish flesh that affects the usability of the fillet.
 Disease conditions: unusual flesh and/or skin conditions, not zoonotic in origin, affecting appearance and/or texture, separate and distinct from discoloration workmanship quality attributes.
-Percent by Count 2.10 Damaged Fillets: crushed or mangled which materially affects its usability, including, but not limited to, distortion, honeycombing, and holes.
+Percent by Count Damaged Fillets: crushed or mangled which materially affects its usability, including, but not limited to, distortion, honeycombing, and holes.
 Distortion: visible appearance of flesh being distorted or twisted.
 Honeycombing: visible appearance of discrete holes or openings of varying size on the flesh's surface, that results in an overall sponge-like or honeycomb appearance.
 Holes: perforations in the flesh.
-Percent by Count 0.80 Dehydrated Fillets: noticeable dry, white fibrous appearance on the surface of the flesh present in the frozen state and present in the thawed state.
-Percent by Count 1.75
+Percent by Count

-&lt;sup>6 Attributes that are described in the plural apply to one or more instances (e.g., a single bruise or multiple bruises are covered by the Workmanship Attribute "Bruises").
+&lt;sup>8 Attributes that are described in the plural apply to one or more instances (e.g., a single bruise or multiple bruises are covered by the Workmanship Attribute "Bruises").